-In category I cases, telephone affidavits are generally appropriate.
-In category II and III cases, face-to-face interviews are the preferred method for obtaining affidavits, although instructions may change due to budgetary considerations.
-OM Memos 99-75 and 06-54 (ATT).
+In many cases, telephone affidavits are appropriate.
+In discharge and other high priority cases, face-to-face interviews are the preferred method for obtaining affidavits.
+If you have questions about the appropriateness of telephone affidavits in these higher priority cases, you should consult with your supervisor.

-As to the latter categories of cases, Board agents may take telephone affidavits only with supervisory authorization and should prepare file memoranda setting forth the justification.
-When a telephone affidavit is taken, the Board agent interviews the witness by telephone, prepares a written affidavit and then sends the affidavit by mail, e-mail or facsimile to the witness for reading, correction, and signature.
-In all circumstances, the Board agent should give the assurances of confidentiality (Sec.
+When a telephone affidavit is taken, the Board agent interviews the witness by telephone or a video conference platform, prepares a written affidavit and then sends the affidavit by mail, e-mail or facsimile to the witness for reading, correction, and signature.
+In all circumstances, the Board agent should give the assurances of confidentiality, swear the witness in and advise that the affidavit is being given under the penalty of perjury (Sec.
 10060.5) and instruct the witness to:

-- Read the affidavit carefully
+- Read the affidavit carefully;

-- Make any necessary corrections
+- Make any necessary corrections;

-- Initial all changes and each page
+- Initial all changes and each page;

-- Sign and date the affidavit, and
+- Sign and date the affidavit; and

-- Return the affidavit to the Regional Office promptly
+- Return the affidavit to the Regional Office promptly.